 - The bowl of the stand mixer should feel hot to the touch once all the sugar syrup is in.
 Turn the mixer up to high speed and let it whip until the bowl feels room temperature again.
 This may take about 10 minutes.

 - Once the bowl no longer feels warm, you can start adding your butter in small chunks.
 The butter must be softened, but not too warm.
 For best results, I like to take my butter out of the fridge about an hour before I start making the buttercream.
-Add the butter to the mixer one small chunk at a time, letting it whip until it is incorporated in between each addition.2 ½ sticks Unsalted Butter
+Add the butter to the mixer one small chunk at a time, letting it whip until it is incorporated in between each addition.2 ½ sticks (280 g) Unsalted Butter

-- As you are adding the butter the consistency of the frosting will change.
+- As you are adding the butter, the consistency of the frosting will change.
 At first, it will look soupy and runny, don't panic, just keep going.
 Eventually, the frosting will thicken up and look lovely and glossy.
 If it doesn't, turn the mixer up to maximum speed and whip for a further minute.
 (Or see my troubleshooting guide in the post above).

 Leave a Comment or Question